Think Europe is an expensive continent to travel?

 You won’t have to spend a lot when visiting Serbia.
 An Airbnb apartment in Novi Sad costs around $20-$30 per night, while a dorm bed in a hostel costs $10.
 Eating out is also affordable and a basic meal will cost you not more than $10 per person in a nice restaurant.

 Long overlooked but now firmly on the international travel radar, Portugal remains a bargain destination in Europe.
 Prices are often just half or a third of those in other Western European countries and closer to the prices typically found in the East.
 While central Lisbon and Porto have seen a lot of new (higher-priced) tourist development in the last 5 years, on average it remains very budget-friendly — even more so if you explore the amazing countryside and Atlantic coastline.
+The capital in particular makes for an amazing city trip, as there are just so many things to do in Lisbon.

 Known for its surfer beaches, cute old towns with tiled buildings, delicious pastries such as the pasteis de nata, and melancholic Fado music, Portugal is just as enthralling as the more famous Mediterranean travel destinations.
 While it’s situated on the Westernmost edge of the continent, it’s easy to reach with budget airlines from other European countries, as well as from East Coast USA or Canada.